Embodyment: History

-Embodyment's third and final album for Solid State, Hold Your Breath, continued in the direction seen on The Narrow Scope of Things toward more alternative and hard rock stylings.
-Hold Your Breath was Embodyment's first album that featured no screamed vocals, only singing vocals.
-Embodyment's last album, Songs for the Living, was much the same, showing even less of the dwindling metal influence heard on Hold Your Breath.
+Embodyment's third and final album for Solid State, Hold Your Breath, continued in the direction heard on The Narrow Scope of Things toward alternative and hard rock.
+Hold Your Breath was Embodyment's first album without screamed vocals, only singing vocals.
+Embodyment's last album, Songs for the Living, was much the same, showing less metal influence than Hold Your Breath.

 Embodyment had shopped the Songs for the Living material around as an Industry Demo, looking for a new label, but after finding being given the idea that there was more interest than there was, they released it as an album on XS Records.
 The label was being operated by former Puller vocalist Mike Lewis and Living Sacrifice guitarist and vocalist Bruce Fitzhugh, who the band had much involvement with in their earlier years.
 Around this time, Garza departed from the band, as he needed to stay home rather than continue to go out on tour.
 Embodyment disbanded in early 2004 after having partially written a follow-up record.
 According to Godwin, the band was becoming burnt out on the constant touring and even the musical style at the time.

 Andrew Godwin, Mark Garza, and Kris McCaddon, most of the lineup of the original Embodyment, have since formed The Famine, a band that returns to the members' metal roots.
 Godwin would also go on to perform in Pyrithion and his own solo project Hope Deferred.
 Garza would go on to work in Constant Seas, Lhoist, and recently joining Living Sacrifice as a live member for their 30th anniversary.

 In February 2011, the band released a five-song EP, Forgotten, consisting of un-released songs from the Songs for the Living era.